fabacab/inline-gdocs-viewer/readme.txt

 == Change log ==

+= Version 0.8.6 =

+* Feature: Automatically detect default site language and display some DataTables labels and buttons in that language.
+    * Use the new `lang` attribute to declare that a particular spreadsheet's contents is in a language other than the default.
+For instance, use `lang="nl-NL"` to declare that a given spreadsheet is in Dutch.
+    * Translations are available for all [DataTables internationalization plugins](https://www.datatables.net/plug-ins/i18n/).

 = Version 0.8.5 =

 * Feature: DataTables-enhanced tables now include the [Responsive](https://datatables.net/extensions/responsive/) plugin enabled by default.
 This plugin further improves narrow and liquid layouts by displaying columns that won't fit without scrolling horizontally in a child row instead.
 If you want to keep the old behavior (horizontal scrolling), add the `no-responsive` `class` to your shortcode, like this: `[gdoc key="ABCDEFG" class="no-responsive"]`